-Pricing Periods: On-peak: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding holidays, specified below.
+On-peak: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding holidays, as specified below.

-Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day designated to be celebrated as such.
+Off-Peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day designated to be celebrated as such.

-Schedule No. 2 of 2 Schedule No. Cp-1 TOD
+Schedule No. Cp-1TOD

-Small Power Service - Optional Time of Day Service
+Small Power - Optional Time-of-Day Service